-The wooden barrel is one of the oldest wine vessels, along with the amphora made of clay.
-The Greek historian Herodotus (482-425 B.C.) mentioned those made of palm wood in which wine was transported to Babylon.
-From around 600 BC onwards, the Celts used wooden barrels to a greater extent for transporting wine.
-With the conquest of Gaul by Julius Caesar around 50 BC, the skill of making wine was taken over by the Romans.
+Along with the clay amphora, the wooden barrel is one of the oldest wine vessels.
+The Greek historian Herodotus (482-425 BC) mentioned such palm wood barrels in which wine was transported to Babylon.
+The Celts used wooden barrels on a larger scale for transporting wine from around 600 BC.
+The conquest of Gaul by Julius Caesar (100-44 B.C.) around 50 B.C. meant that the Romans took over the skill of making them.
 They mainly used fir wood.
-Remains of wooden barrels (cupas) were found in Pompeii, for example.
-For the production of wine barrels today mainly oak wood from French or Amrican oak is used, but also acacia and chestnut are very popular.
-According to the shape, a distinction is made between round barrels (most common shape), drum barrels (shorter than the diameter of the belly) and oval barrels (higher than wide).
-Wooden barrels are mainly used for storing and transporting wine, but are also used for barrel fermentation.
-They are also an ideal ageing container for high-quality wines, which need a slow supply of oxygen from the breathing wood during barrique ageing or barrel ageing for their maturation.
+Remains of wooden barrels (cupas) have been found in Pompeii, for example.
+Today, oak wood from French or American oaks is mainly used for the production of wine barrels, but acacia and chestnut are also very popular.
+According to shape, a distinction is made between round barrels (the most common shape), drum barrels (shorter than the diameter of the belly) and oval barrels (taller than wide).
+Wooden barrels are mainly used for storing and transporting wines, but are also used for barrel fermentation.
+They are also an ideal ageing container for high-quality wines, which need a slow supply of oxygen through the breathing wood during barrique ageing or barrel ageing for their maturation.

 The glossary is a monumental achievement and one of the most important contributions to wine knowledge.
 Of all the encyclopaedias I use on the subject of wine, it is by far the most important.
 That was the case ten years ago and it hasn't changed since.Andreas Essl